eywu/goodbots/README.md

 5. If they match, goodbots outputs the IP and hostname

 ## The Job-to-be-Done (#jtbd)
-In search engine optimizaiton (SEO), it is common to analyze a site's access logs (aka bot logs).
+In search engine optimization (SEO), it is common to analyze a site's access logs (aka bot logs).
 Often there are various requests by spoofed user-agents pretending to be official search engine crawlers like [Googlebot](https://developers.google.com/search/docs/advanced/crawling/googlebot).
 In order to have an accurate understanding of the site's crawl rate, we want to verify the IP address of the various crawlers.

 # Getting Started